Divided back, unused, Real Photo Postcard. Publisher: Kodak Mexicana, Ltd. Circa 1930s.

 In Spanish the cathedral is Catedral de Nuestra Señora de la Asunción de Zacatecas.

 The old automobile in the foreground is so cool, but to find the make, model and year requires more research.
-It looks like that is the nomenclature appearing in the area between the headlights but it’s hard to read.
-Other cars are showing in the background which are newer models, maybe from the late twenties or early thirties.
+It looks like that might be the nomenclature appearing in the area between the headlights but it’s hard to read.
+Other cars seen in the background look like they might be somewhat newer…..

 Year: 1930; Census Place: Zacatecas, Zacatecas, Zacatecas; FHL Number: 1520555; Page: 1.
 FamilySearch, comp.
 1930 Mexico National Census [database on-line].
 Provo, UT, USA: Ancestry.com Operations, Inc., 2010.
 Index and images provided by FamilySearch.
 Original data: FamilySearch, compiler.
 Mexico Census 1930.
 Salt Lake City, UT: FamilySearch, 2009.
 México.
 Dirección General de Estadística.
 “Censo de población,1930.”
 FHL microfilm.
 Family History Library, Salt Lake City, Utah.